-Saying no in business is one of the most difficult yet liberating things you can do.
+Saying no is one of the most difficult yet liberating things you can do when you’re running a small business.
 You might want to practice at home, with your kids.

-They even say no to their bosses and to their best clients sometimes.
+They even say no to their their best clients sometimes.

 “Sure, we can do that.”
 Yes, we can do that too.”